 If you only have towels, you can fold them so they are at least 4 layers thick, then apply pressure overnight.
 I have a small rock ( the size of a grapefruit) that I keep in a closet for this.

-4. Rinse with an Odor Neutralizing Solution
+4. Rinse with a Pet Odor Removal Neutralizing Solution

 After you have removed the stain and let it dry you might want to rinse it.
 You can also try mixing one cup of water, with one ounce of white vinegar.
 You should add the mixture to a spray bottle and spray it over the area lightly but don’t saturate it.
 Blot it up with dry towels and let it dry.